Include Top

 The difference between exact and large sample P-Value is small but it was enough to lead us to falsely conclude that stimulant 1 resulted in a reduced median reaction time.

-In conclusion, whenever you have a small sample size and are performing a Nonparametric test, always use the Exact option.
+In conclusion, whenever you have a small sample size and are performing a nonparametric test, always use the Exact option.

 Define, Measure, Analyze, Improve, Control